ec-europa/ec_europa/README.md

 The style guide called [Europa component library](https://ec-europa.github.io/europa-component-library) is to be used as a reference when building your website.

+## Settings

+### Option "Improved website"

+On the settings page, the option 'Is this an "improved website"?' allows to active some customization - in the home page, the switcher-page and other blocks.
+By default, this option is checked.

 ## Helper tools

 All the templates are provided inside the theme: